 Assignment 2 (30%)

-3. Add a comment to the issue explaining the bug and the fix, including a link to the commit containing the fix.
+4. Add a comment to the issue explaining the bug and the fix.

 In some cases, the problem reported may highlight a weakness in the package beyond the immediate issue.
 In these cases, you should also address the underlying weakness, and explain what you have done in the issue.